oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 *   The default ports 80 and 443 must be available to access the manager on HTTP and HTTPS respectively.
 *   If you elect to configure an NFS share it will be exported from the machine on which the manager is being installed.
 *   The storage type that you select will be used to create a data center and cluster.
-You will then be able to attach storage to these from the Administration Portal.
+You will then be able to attach storage to these from the Web Administration Portal.

 7. You are then presented with a summary of the configurations you have selected.
 Type yes to accept them.